 Now, I believe that is significant.
 We need to call upon His Name – praise Him – because He is worthy to be praised.
 It does something to us.
 Praise is very important; it should be the foundation of our prayers.

 Abraham’s family is the archetype of all the families of Israel.
 When they went into the Promised Land, this altar was set up.
 And when they neglected this altar, the whole nation suffered.
 But when they restored it, the nation prospered.
 So, that is a lesson to us.
 When we neglect the family altar, God may permit calamities to come upon us.
 Perhaps that is why God permitted Hurricane Dorian.
 God’s intention in His judgments is to bring people back to Him, back to life, through His Word.

 The Family Unit

 Let us now go to Genesis 18:19.
 We have established the family altar and now let us study the family unit.

 So, the household is the family unit and is established here in the Law.
 It can only be commanded unto justice and judgment by God’s Word.
-The man of the household is the priest of the home and he instructs his family in the way of the LORD according to His Word.
+The man of the household is the priest of the home and he instructs his family in the way of the Jehovah according to His Word.
 He also consecrates the family to God through their collective worship, whereby they may receive the blessings of God and be protected from curses of calamities and worldliness.

 This is the foundation of the intricate Levitical sanctuary system that was later implemented for corporate Israel, being based on the Abrahamic family unit with its family altar.
 To Abraham was the everlasting covenant promised; thus, the organized system of the Law that came later is founded on it and not against it.